 Some people with asthma appreciate the security that comes with wearing a mask and the humidification of the air they breathe.
 Like all things with asthma, it’s not one size fits all.

-In short, if you have asthma and it’s a hindrance to your breathing, don’t wear one.
-But for those people who feel comfortable doing so, wearing a mask in public could be a critical contribution to make to get back on top of this wicked virus.
+For those people who feel comfortable doing so, wearing a mask in public could be a critical contribution to make to get back on top of this wicked virus.